 The homeowner should look at the equipment used by the team members next.
 A cursory glance over the employees should not show a poor personal appearance, and they should display pride and care for their tools, vehicles, and trailers.

-A valid flooring removal company will never use a ride-on floor scraper machine in a residential space, no matter how large the home may be as it will be impossible to capture all the dust created from using such a large machine.
+A valid flooring removal company will never use a ride-on floor scraper machine in a residential space, no matter how large the home may be as it will be impossible to capture all the dangerous silica dust created from using such a large machine.
+See the video below!

 The company should have multiple industrial vacuums with one or more HEPA filters per unit; fans and air scrubbers do not count as these try to manage or clean up dust generated, and do not stop the dust at the source.